• Skip to primary navigation

 Get a BIG roasting pan.
 Or use two.

-Mix all the cereal, peanuts, pretzels together.
-These bits & bites are meant to be shared!
+Mix all the cereal, peanuts, and pretzels together.
+These Chex mix Bits and Bites are meant to be shared!
 It makes lots but stores well.

 Bits and bites